CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 Step2: Load static configuration onto Ixia
 """"""""""""""""""""""""""""""""""""""""""

-This section can be controlled by enabling/disabling argument: `tgn-load-configuration`.
+This section can be controlled by enabling/disabling argument: `tgn-disable-load-configuration`.

 ``Genie`` can load a static configuration file onto the Ixia `device` that has been specified in the `configuration_datafile` as shown below: